 But there’s a lot more to know about using Danish oil on cherry wood.

-So, in this article, we’ll explore whether can you use Danish oil on cherry wood furniture and how to do that properly without any issues with tips and tricks.
+So, in this article, I’ll explore whether can you use Danish oil on cherry wood furniture and how to do that properly without making any mistakes with tips and tricks.

 Furthermore, I’ll answer some frequently asked questions as well.